practicalli/neovim/docs/introduction/features.md

 # Neovim features

+A clean UI provides for a distraction free development experience, with only the essential information presented in the Neovim statusline or inline with the code

 !!!
 INFO "Neovim News for new developments"
     Keep up to date with new features within Neovim

     ```shell
     :help news
     ```

     View the news from a previous verion of Neovim
     ```shell
     :help news-0.10
     ```

-## Neovim features for development
+## Clojure development

-A clean UI provides for a distraction free development experience, with only the essential information presented in the Neovim statusline or inline with the code
+Support for the Clojure programming language, providing tools for REPL driven development.

 - [Conjure REPL client](#conjure) - automatic Clojure REPL connection, evaluation, test runners
-- Treesitter - incremental parsing of code for efficient manipulation and decoration
-- Lazy.nvim - lazy loading plug-in manager to run only the relevant plugins (minimal resource footprint)
-- [LSP](#language-server-protocol) - auto-completion, snippets, inline linting, reference navigation, refactor and unit test coverage
+- [Clojure LSP](#language-server-protocol) - auto-completion, snippets, inline linting, reference navigation, refactor and unit test coverage
-- [statusline](#status-line) - LSP status, diff changes, filetype, cursor position
-- [Selection narrowing (picker)](#selection-narrowing) completion of files, packages, colour schemes, etc
-- [File browser](#file-browser) - telescope selection narrowing and visual file system navigation
-- [Version Control](#version-control) gutter indicators for changed lines
-- [todo comments](#todo-comments) todo, fix, notes, indicators with gutter icons
-- relative line numbers for vim-style navigation
+- Structural editing with paredit and parinfer
+- Clojure snippets for common code and config
+- Babashka files set to Clojure filetype (feedback welcome on Babashka support)
+- JSON support

-## Conjure
+### Conjure

 [:fontawesome-solid-book-open: Conjure](/neovim/repl-driven-development/conjure/) An interactive environment for evaluating code, e.g. a Clojure REPL.
 Conjure automatically connects to an nREPL process running in the current project.